Trends

 In the bliss of the second trimester, I got itchy feet.
 The baby was fine and I hadn’t changed my routine much—I was walking a lot and going to yoga twice a week.
 Sure, there was a mini-us inside me, but he wasn’t interfering much with my life so far.

 In June, we decided to take off to New York City and explore New York State.
 I was almost six months pregnant then and I was just starting to show.
 The most annoying pregnancy-related symptom I had was that I needed more bathroom breaks than usual.
-Thanks God for Starbucks and fast joint restaurants in NYC—I think I peed in every single bathroom available in the city.
+Thank God for Starbucks and fast joint restaurants in NYC—I think I peed in every single bathroom available in the city.

-Six Month Pregnant in NYC (June 2012)
+Six Months Pregnant in NYC (June 2012)

 The rest of the time, I forgot I was pregnant.
 We stood on top of the Empire State Building, explored Chinatown, walked on Brooklyn Bridge and visited all the landmarks.
 My belly bump seemed to expand as the day went by and as I was eating and drinking: in the morning, it would look flat and then I would walk by a window a few hours later and bam, I was showing!